4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/25-Techno-beat/README.md

-Techno Beats
+# `25` Techno Beats

-You are working with a DJ and he needs a program that can create a beats for his songs.
+You are working with a DJ and he needs a program that can create a beats for his song.

-Instructions:
+# 📝Instructions:
-Create a function lyricsGenerator that receives an array The array passed to the function will be something like this:
+Create a function `lyricsGenerator` that receives an array The array passed to the function will be something like this:
 ```js
 [0,0,1,1,0,0,0]